B.S. in Aeronautical Engineering — University of Notre Dame

-Mr. Breunlin has served as a consultant for Cook County Hospital's Departments of Pediatrics and Family Practice for 12 years, in addition to providing consultation to mental health centers, special education programs and residential facilities.
+For over four decades, Mr. Breunlin has practiced individual, couple and family therapy.
+He has served as a consultant for Cook County Hospital's Departments of Pediatrics and Family Practice for 12 years, in addition to providing consultation to mental health centers, special education programs and residential facilities.
 Mr. Breunlin implemented the Peaceable Schools Initiative, designed to personalize a high school environment with the two-fold goal of improving performance of non-traditional learners and reducing school violence.
-As Program Director of the Family Business Program, Mr. Breunlin is the principal investigator of a study on the narrative of founders regarding succession.
+As Program Director of the Family Business Program, Mr. Breunlin was the principal investigator of a study on the narrative of founders regarding succession.
 He also spearheads a group that provides consultation to family businesses.

 Mr. Breunlin serves on the editorial boards of Family Process and Couple and Family.
 He also served as treasurer, secretary and board member of the American Family Therapy Academy.
+At the Family Institute, he served as Chief Operating Officer for a decade and for 11 years as Program Director of the Master of Science in Marriage and Family Therapy.
 He has been involved extensively in training marriage and family therapists.
 Before joining The Family Institute, he was director of Student Unit Training at the Family Institute in Cardiff, Wales, and was the director of the Family Systems Program at Chicago's Institute for Juvenile Research.